opentelekomcloud-docs/tag-management-service/umn/source/management/resource_tags/modifying_resource_tags.rst

 Modifying Resource Tags
 =======================

+.. _en-us_topic_0056266267__section303626711947:

 Modifying a Tag for a Cloud Resource
 ------------------------------------

-When modifying the tag for a single resource, you can modify only the cloud resources that contain the tag.
+In this section, modifying a tag is through modifying the value of a tag key, and the corresponding tag key remains unchanged.

 #.
 Log in to the management console.